 Curious kids want to know everything about dinosaurs — where they lived, how they moved, what they ate and why they disappeared.
 To encourage their interests

 (and enjoy a great family day out), we’ve curated an Australia-wide collection of the best places to get up close and personal with skeletons, fossils and models of these prehistoric giants — covering local museums, zoos and even dino dig sites too!

-Part of the permanent museum collection, the Dinosaur Walk is a soaring exhibition space that includes skeletons of 17 prehistoric animals.
+There's also a fabulous Dinosaur Walk as part of the permanent museum collection that includes skeletons of 17 prehistoric animals.

 - The Australian Museum - Dinosaurs (Sydney)